muziejus/javascripting-english-major/2-calculator.md

 //--> "undefined"
 ```

-As you can see, this example makes use of variables we declared in earlier
+As you can see, this example makes use of variables defined in earlier
 exercises, but it also refers to variable that has not yet been assigned (or
-even declared).
+even defined).

 </section>
 <section id="exercises">